So what’s this all about, anyway?

 We think there’s a serious lack of opportunities in life to dress up in strange clothes and pretend to be somebody else.
 Unless you’re in show business, Halloween is pretty much it.
 Why waste it?

 Scary costumes are traditional, and that’s great.
 But there are other things you could do.
-We have a theatre background, so we think of Halloween as an opportunity to portray a specific person or character.
+We have a background in history and theatre, so we think of Halloween as an opportunity to portray a specific individual.
 For example, you could:

 - Celebrate your heritage.
 North America is full of people from every single part of the world.
 But no matter where we’re from, we all have amazing queens, heroines, and goddesses in our cultural backgrounds.